 Karen Symms Gallagher is the Emery Stoops and Joyce King Stoops Dean of the USC Rossier School of Education.
-Under her leadership, the USC Rossier School has risen to #21 among all education graduate schools in U.S. News & and World Report's national rankings.
+Under her leadership, the USC Rossier School is a top-ranked educational graduate school in U.S. News & and World Report's national rankings.
 Its highly innovative masters and doctoral programs prepare educational leaders to be change agents as teachers, administrators, policy leaders and scholars.

 "Our virtual classroom allows us to offer the same rigorous graduate degrees with the same faculty and same curriculum as we do on campus, and it demands that students do just as much as they would if they attended courses on campus."

 Dean Gallagher has been an active national speaker and thought leader on the emergence of online learning models.
 She has contributed several opinion pieces on the trend towards Massive Open Online Courses (MOOCs), including Where’s the Real Learning?, High Quality Online Learning: A Discussion with USC’s Karen Gallagher and Rethinking Higher Ed Open Online Learning.